TritonDataCenter/smartos-live/man/usr/share/man/man1m/piadm.1m.md

 ## COMMANDS

+    The piadm(1M) command will produce more verbose output if run with -v, or with -vv will produce both -v output and enable the shell's -x flag, which produces output of all of the commands run in the piadm(1M) script.

-    The following commands and options are supported:
+    piadm(1M) commands and options are:

       activate <PI-stamp> [ZFS-pool-name]
       assign <PI-stamp> [ZFS-pool-name]